Bubobubobubobubo/sardine/docs/sardine_doc/src/pattern_languages/sardine/slicing.md

 # Slicing

 The **Sardine** pattern notation is built around the idea of having multiple ways to deal with linear lists and collections.
 The basic arithmetic syntax and most operators work on single tokens **but will also work on lists**.
-It means that you can write expressions such as :
+It means that you can write expressions such as:

 ```python
 [0 1 2 3]%8